 Chart patterns are without a doubt one of the most useful tools in technical analysis because they can help us make short-term and long-term forecasts.
-Because the markets are fractal in nature, these cart patterns work across all time frames.
+Because the markets are fractal, these chart patterns work across all time frames.
 Additionally, because human psychology is the main driving force of price action, these chart patterns work across all asset classes starting from stocks, bonds, Forex currencies and even cryptocurrencies.

 Most technicians assume that the price of any asset inherently reflects everything that needs to be known about that particular instrument.
 The price reflects all the fundamental information, including market sentiment and the perceived fair value.
 If you hold this belief to be true, then chart patterns should answer all your questions regarding where the market is heading.

-Chart patterns need to be analyzed in the context of the trend.
-This is key to successfully trading chart patterns.
+Chart patterns need to be analysed in the context of the trend which is key to successfully trading chart patterns.
 Determining the dominant trend is paramount because only then can we use chart patterns to know whether the current trend is more likely to continue or more likely to reverse.